andrew892/mf_bruteforce_nonce/README.md

 	gcc bruteforce.c crypto1.c crapto1.c -o bruteforce && ./bruteforce

 This tool uses parity information leak to speed-up bruteforce and get a candidate key in less then a minute.
+If the tag isn't the lastest version of mifare classic (ev1), this tool can recover directly the key.

 	syntax: ./bruteforce <uid> <{nt}> <nt_par_err> <{nr}> <{ar}> <ar_par_err> <{at}> <at_par_err> [<{next_command}>]